 GREENPORT CONGRESS OCEANIA 2023: 15-17 FEBRUARY 2023, NEWCASTLE, AUSTRALIA

-Submissions are now invited for the inaugural GreenPort Congress Oceania, hosted by Port of Newcastle from 15-17 February 2023.
-The theme of this year’s conference is ‘Identifying practicable options for port sustainability’.
+Submissions are now closed for the inaugural GreenPort Congress Oceania, hosted by Port of Newcastle from 15-17 February 2023.
+The theme of this year’s conference was ‘Identifying practicable options for port sustainability’.

 As the first host port of GreenPort Congress Oceania Port of Newcastle is committed to driving the principles of sustainability throughout its operations, internal culture and the way it engages with customers and communities, diversifying its trade into areas such as hydrogen.
 It is the first port in Australia and New Zealand to become a member of the International EcoPorts network and have been working across the Pacific region to advocate for the benefits of the EcoPorts initiative.